 Spelling test and new spellings given out.

 Term 5 Curriculum Overview

-In Science, our Edison focus for this term is called ‘Creepy Crawlies’.
-The children will learn about plants and animals, how animals adapt to a habitat, the function of the parts of a plant and what plants need to grow well.
+In Science, our Edison focus for this term is called 'Bright Sparks' The children will learn about electricity and magnets, culminating in a trip to @Bristol for a special workshop.

 Information and Communications Technology:

 The children will continue to work on their coding skills, and also do bits of research related to topic with reference to E-Safety.